 That is not great news for those of us who love the outdoors and feel there is nothing more therapeutic than fresh air and a good, tiring trek.
 But there’s lots you can do to prevent it.
 The first line of defence, if you know you are going to be in a wooded, grassland or riverside environment in one of the afflicted countries for a fair amount of time, would be to get vaccinated against the disease.
 Starting six to eight weeks before travelling, arrange to begin your simple regime of two Tick Borne Encephalitis injections, as they need to be separated by at least a month in order to be most effective.
 You can travel into active tick areas after two injections, and having a booster 5-12 months after the first two will provide 3 years of protection.

-Other things you can do include using a good insect repellent (Nomad recommends 50% DEET), treating clothing and camping gear with compounds containing permethrin such as Lifesystems EX4 AntiMosquito for Fabric, and perhaps investing in a great pair of insect-repelling walking trousers, such as those in the Nosilife range made by Craghopper.
+Other things you can do include using a good insect repellent.
+Nomad recommends 50% DEET, but we also have 'sensitive' repellents with high performing and long lasting Saltadin, or natural repellents for families with children as the active Citriodiol is suitable from 6 months.
+Midge & tick repellents might be preferred for travel in the UK and Europe during the summer, microencapsulated Saltidin means it is effective for up to 12 hours.
+Treat clothing and camping gear with compounds containing permethrin such as Lifesystems EX4 AntiMosquito for Fabric, and perhaps invest in a great pair of insect-repelling walking trousers, such as those in the Nosilife range made by Craghopper.
 Also, cover up as much as possible by wearing trousers, socks, boots and a pair of gaiters to cover your ankles.
 Treat socks and trousers with permethrin, and wear light-coloured trousers to make ticks more noticeable.
 Check the top of your socks, groin and beltline at least once a day for any ticks who might have latched on.
 Apply the DEET as the last layer on any exposed skin.
 Make especially sure to check children’s heads and necks, including the scalp.
 Also, check the skin and fur of any pets that may be travelling with you.
 OK, I don’t know about you but I am feeling quite itchy right now!
 The important thing is to take all the reasonable precautions outlined above, and be sure to pop in to have a chat with a Nomad Travel Health specialist about vaccinations and also to put the risks into perspective for you with a comprehensive consultation.